 The following information is to provide guidance to applicants interested in creating new ADUs on their properties.
-Applicants should check with their design professionals or City planning staff for ADU questions at email@example.com or (949) 361-6197
+Applicants should check with their design professionals or City planning staff for ADU questions at email@example.com or (949) 361-6197.

 Types of ADUs

-There are three types of ADUs allowed on residentially zoned lots with a detached single-family dwelling unit.
+There are three types of ADUs allowed on residential lots in residential, multi-family, and mixed used zones.
 The three types are described and shown below.

 ADUs require a building permit and a deed restriction.
-To apply for a building permit, the property owner must complete a Submittal Checklist for Planning Division review at the public counter.
+To apply for a building permit, the property owner must complete an ADU Checklist for Planning Division review at the public counter.
 A planner will review the checklist to confirm required ADU information is provided and the form is initialed by the property owner.
 Prior to the issuance of a building permit, a deed restriction must be recorded to the property’s title in the County Recorder's office and a copy must be filed with the City Planner.
-Below is a link to the City's Submittal Checklist packet that includes an overview of fees and other resources.
+Below is a link to the City's ADU packet that includes an overview of fees and other resources.
 For details on building permit fees, please contact Nancy Vrooman, Senior Permit Technician, at firstname.lastname@example.org